Ithirahad/StarMade-Guides/docs/04-manufacturing/01-factories.md

 ## Tips

 - **Start small.** Craft a basic factory (from 10 Metal Meshes or 10 Crystal Circuits in the personal micro-factory) to begin.
 The macro factory comes later.
 - **Power matters.** A factory without power stalls.
-Place power recharge blocks near factory clusters.
+Build a sufficiently large reactor in order to supply your factory.
 - **Use View Graph every time** you set up a new production line — it clearly shows exactly what inputs the factory expects at each step.
 - Multiple factories can be linked to one source factory — the source will supply whatever any of its connected factories need.
 - **Use a Factory Manager** for complex production chains — it eliminates the tedious manual setup of recipe assignment and linking, especially when producing blocks that require many intermediate steps.